 Size of Groups

 Day charters are limited to a maximum of 6 passengers, and 4 guests for overnights.
 Preschoolers are not well suited for these trips.
-No pets of any kind are permitted on board any of our sailboats.

 When we confirm availability of ship and crew for the time you request for charter, a 25% deposit will be taken.